-Brigadier General James Merritt was reccomended for the Medal of Honor for his actions in command of the First Marine Battalion at Kilrah.
-Both Bondarevsky and Merritt's reccomendations were signed by Admiral Wayne Banbridge.
+Brigadier General James Merritt was recommended for the Medal of Honor for his actions in command of the First Marine Battalion at Kilrah.
+Both Bondarevsky and Merritt's recommendations were signed by Admiral Wayne Banbridge.

-Admiral Wayne Banbridge was reccomended for the Medal of Honor with Diamonds for his overall command during Operation Back Lash.
+Admiral Wayne Banbridge was recommended for the Medal of Honor with Diamonds for his overall command during Operation Back Lash.

 Admiral Vance Richards was awarded the Medal of Honor for as-of-yet unspecified actions.
-It is likely he recieved the medal for his service during the McAuliffe Ambush.
+It is likely he received the medal for his service during the McAuliffe Ambush.

-Lieutenant Commander Ramona Chekova was awarded the Medal of Honor for giving her life during the reconnaisance mission which discovered the importance of the Kilrathi base at Vukar Tag.
+Lieutenant Commander Ramona Chekova was awarded the Medal of Honor for giving her life during the reconnaissance mission which discovered the importance of the Kilrathi base at Vukar Tag.

 Lieutenant Colonel Etienne Montclair was awarded the Medal of Honor for his actions flying off the TCS Tarawa during Operation Back Lash.